 Other Guidelines for Inotropic Therapy

-Be sure that you always have enough infusion bags of your medication.
-Check your supply before vacations, holidays, or other occasions when you may be unable to obtain it.
+Always have enough infusion bags of your medication.
+Check your supply before vacations, holidays, or other occasions when you may not be able to get it.

-Never administer other intravenous medications through the same intravenous line.
+Never get other intravenous medications through the same intravenous line.

 Take precautions to prevent infection while you are taking this drug.
-Your doctor will give you information on how to prevent infection.
+Your doctor will let you know what you need to do.